superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 - how did users cluster in terms of signup date, activity levels, *and* ad_creatives they clicked?
 - are there user data patterns we can mine to make better decisions when planning our next campaign?

-Fortunately, embedding with Superlinked spaces will help provide answers to these questions, and empower us to adopt a more effective user acquisition strategy.
+Fortunately, embedding with Superlinked spaces will help provide answers to these questions, empowering us to adopt a more effective user acquisition strategy.

 ## Embedding with Superlinked

-Now, let's use Superlinked to embed our data in a semantic space - to:
+Now, let's use Superlinked to embed our data in a semantic space, so that we can:

 1. inform our model as to which ad creatives generated signups, and *which users* (with specific activity level distributions) signed up
 2. group specific ad creatives that have similar meanings, and possibly outcomes